Concepts

 • results: per-case status, duration, exit code, and captured output for failing or diagnostic cases.

 Reports may include fake env key names such as CODEMESH_E2E_REQUIRED_ENV, but must not include real secret values or fake fixture secret values.
-The harness checks command output, the JSON report, Agent Prep metadata, and SQLite state store bytes for fake env file/key secret markers.
+The harness checks command output, the JSON report, Agent Prep metadata, and SQLite state store bytes for fake env file/key and fake provider secret markers.

 #Isolation